simensen/fig-leaf/transform-logical-paths.md

 system path base_, implementations MUST transform the _source_ into _output_.
 To do so, implementations:

+- MUST remove any trailing directory separators from the _file system path base_.

+> Allow for flexibility in specifying the file system path base for directories
+> both with and without a trailing slash.

-- MUST immediately return the _base file system path_ if the _source_ is equal to the _logical path base_.
+- MUST immediately return the _file system path base_ if the _source_ is equal to the _logical path base_.

 > This handles the following cases: